Therapeutic Culinary Certificate Prepares Students for Jobs in the Healthcare Culinary Field

 "We are all extremely excited about this new culinary certificate,” said Cathy Horton, Hospitality Management and Culinary Arts Chair.
 “Not only will it provide current students with an opportunity to widen their depth of culinary knowledge, it will open doors to new students who are interested in the culinary healthcare industry.”

 According to Horton, jobs in healthcare are plentiful with opportunities for culinarians in hospitals, assisted living facilities, schools, and contract food service operations.
-These companies are hiring at strong wages, and most offer benefits.
+These companies are hiring at strong wages and most offer benefits.
 “Early feedback from students has been very strong, and we believe this certificate will provide those with an interest in specialized dietary needs a way to move into this field," she said.

 "When being considered for a position in healthcare food service, someone with the credentials and training would have a distinct advantage over candidates merely coming from a restaurant background,” Eller said.
 “The combination of basic culinary training, food science, food safety, and diet education is appealing to employers."